20% off school visits booked before 30th September for 2021/2022

 I would rate this book 5/5 because it's one of those comedy books: I LOVE THEM and the illustrations are extraordinary!
 It's like How to Train Your Dragon but more comedic.
 I would recommend this book and want more people to experience Cat Weldon's writing.
 If you like funny books, or adventure stories, then you would like this.

 I am able to provide workshops on various aspects of creative writing or Viking history.
-Alternatively I am happy to drop in for a (virtual) chat and Q&A session!
+Alternatively I am happy to chat about being an author and provide a Q&A session!

 WHAT PEOPLE SAY

 Thank you so much for a wonderful Digital visit – the boys were so engaged and excited and I loved the quiz, and activities as well as your reading aloud.

 I’ve just been along to see the Key Worker Children who were “buzzing”.
 What a fabulous World Book Day treat.!

 Junior School Libraran, Dulwich College